 The Audit Committee considers significant accounting policies, any changes to them and any significant estimates and judgements.
 The Committee also considers the methods used to account for significant or unusual transactions where the accounting treatment is open to different approaches.
 Pending the Group Auditor's view, the Committee considered whether the Group, in its financial statements, has adopted appropriate accounting policies and, where necessary, made appropriate estimates and judgements.

-The Audit Committee also reviewed the transparency and integrity of disclosures in the financial statements.
-The Committee reviewed in detail the areas of significant judgement in respect of the financial statements for the year ended 31 December 2022.
-The Committee also had detailed discussions on these matters with senior management.
-In this regard the Committee considered a report from the Group Auditor on the work carried out and conclusions reached.
-A summary of this report is included in the Audit Report set out on pages 66 to 74.
+The Audit Committee also reviewed the transparency and The Committee receives and reviews the Group's risk register. integrity of disclosures in the financial statements.
+The Committee As the Group continues to grow, there is particular focus on reviewed in detail the areas of significant judgement in respect of ensuring that any changes to the Group's risk profile are matched the financial statements for the year ended 31 December 2022. by appropriate mitigating factors.
+The Group's principal risks and The Committee also had detailed discussions on these matters uncertainties are outlined on pages 16 to 19.
+The Committee also with senior management.
+In this regard the Committee considered engages regularly with both the Group Finance Team and the a report from the Group Auditor on the work carried out and Group Auditor to ensure that appropriate measures are taken to conclusions reached.
+A summary of this report is included in the address risks as they are identified or as their risk profile changes.
+Audit Report set out on pages 66 to 74.